secondstory/all-the-screens/README.md

 negative adjustments are handled by the client by halting their clocks for that duration of time.

-5. Clients receive a periodic heartbeat that indicates what frame they should be at at a specific time.
+5. Clients receive a periodic heartbeat

+   The heartbeat indicates what frame they should be at at a specific time.
 Then, given their synchronized clocks, and the target framerate they are able to determine which frame they should be at.